BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 !dbattle(["Simon", :MeteorGrunt, 0], ["Tara", :MeteorGrunt_090, 0], "Factory Field")

 Read the nearby terminal, which shows XXX9.
-Read the other two terminals nearby for more lore, then head down to the elevator and type in our now completed password.
+Read the other two terminals nearby for more lore, then head down to the elevator and type in our now completed password (3179).

 **Relationship Point Choices:**
 - Push the same elevator button as the floor you are on (-1 Fern)